ashish1610dhiman/learning_norms_with_mcmc_from_pcfg_IJCAI21/README.md

     |   |                          schematic above.
     │   └── nc_experiments.py   <- Binding script used to run various parts of experiment
     |
-    ├── notebooks               <- Jupyter notebooks.
+    ├── notebooks/              <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                              the creator's initials, and a short `_` delimited description.
 The notebooks with tag 1.5 mark
     |                              the files used for experiment shown in paper.
     |